elinscott/ase_koopmans/doc/ase/calculators/dftb.rst

             If restart != None
             it is assumed that keywords are in file 'restart'
         ignore_bad_restart_file: bool (default False)
             Ignore broken or missing restart file.
-By defauls, it is an error if the restart file is missing or broken.
+By defaults, it is an error if the restart file is missing or broken.
         label: str (default 'dftb')
             Name used for all files.
 May contain a directory.